Yibo-0820/GSU_conv_ldm_onet/README.md

 <img src="media/demo_syn_room.gif" width="600"/>
 </div>

-You can also test on our synthetic room dataset by running:
+You can then test on our synthetic room dataset by running:
 ```
 python generate.py configs/pointcloud/demo_syn_room.yaml
 ```